9/11 self-professed mastermind still awaits trial 2 decades later - NewsBreak

 Then-Attorney General John Ashcroft was not in favor of tribunals and had been supportive of the Manhattan federal terrorism prosecutions, he said.

 Now, Kelley said, with the passage of time it will be much more difficult to prosecute Mohammed in a tribunal, much less a courtroom.
-“Evidence goes stale, witness memories fail.”Construction bolts flatten tires in Oklahoma City
+“Evidence goes stale, witness memories fail.”These are the best cities to retire to, according to WalletHub

 The passage of time hasn’t dulled the memories of the victims’ families or dampened their interest in witnessing justice.